2008–09 Chicago Blackhawks season: Draft picks

-The 2008 NHL Entry Draft was hosted at Scotiabank Place in Ottawa, Ontario on June 20 and 21.
-With the eleventh pick in the first round, the Blackhawks selected Kyle Beach from the Everett Silvertips of the Western Hockey League.
+The 2008 NHL entry draft was hosted at Scotiabank Place in Ottawa, Ontario, on June 20–21, 2008.
+With the 11th pick in the first round, the Blackhawks selected Kyle Beach from the Everett Silvertips of the Western Hockey League (WHL).
 The Blackhawks drafted seven players (five defensemen and two forwards) in five of the seven rounds.
 All of the prospects were returned to their junior or professional league by the end of training camp.